Last Updated on

 It’s a tight, twisty dirt track, barely wide enough for one vehicle.

-There are blind corners and no guard rail to protect you from the 600-metre drops into the abyss.
+There are blind corners and no guard rail to protect you from the 600-meter drops into the abyss.

 In the wet season the rains combine with gravel and mud to create a treacherous gauntlet that challenges every driver and cyclist, regardless of ability or experience.